 That modification produced the perfect blend of frozen and creamy, and the frozen margarita was born.
 I personally prefer to do a half and half mix, but the most popular version is the frozen margarita with a fruit swirl, specifically a strawberry one.

 6. Blue Bell

-Now all my Texans know that nobody does BBQ like Texas.
-Digging even deeper, nobody does brisket anything near like Texas.
-Other nameless regions have their ribs and pulled pork, but in the great state brisket reigns supreme.
+Now all my Texans know that nobody does barbecue like Texas.
+Digging even deeper, nobody does brisket outside of Texas like a real Texan.
+Other barbecue regions have their ribs and pulled pork, but in the great state brisket reigns supreme.

 Low, slow, and worth the wait, people travel from all over the world to Lockhart, the barbecue trifecta.

 Icehouses go back to 1840 when ships from Maine, filled with ice, would come down to Galveston and sell whatever had not melted during the journey.
 An icehouse is considered an open-air beer joint and convenience store, but that quickly changed once owners realized beer was the top seller.

 Now icehouses have evolved into open air venues with lots of tables offering beer and other spirits for consumption.
 Most use garage type doors to open and close to accommodate for the winter months.